 You will also need a diffuser.
 Mine is pretty boring and ugly (the little plastic white box from DoTerra brand also), but it does the job!
-If I get another one (which I plan to for our living spaces or maybe my office), I think I would either get a woodgrain one or one with a pink light maybe?
-I actually turn my light all the way off at night, but you can use it as a nightlight if you want.
-Some are even clocks.
+If I get another one (which I plan to for our living spaces or maybe my office), I think I would either get a woodgrain one or a pink one maybe?

 Alright!
 I hope this has been helpful!
 I know many of you have far more experience with this topic than I do, so please chime in and share your favorite oils to diffuse as well.
 We’d love to hear! xx- Elsie